 New approaches to strengthening agriculture under arid and semi-arid conditions as an important contribution to sustainable land management, using Morocco as an example.

-SuLaMo is a Client II Project funded by the German Federal Ministry of Education and Research (BMBF) and is coordinated by the Karlsruhe University of Applied Sciences.
+SuLaMo is a Client II Project funded by the German Federal Ministry of Education and Research (BMBF) (under Grant Agreement Number: 01LZ2003) and is coordinated by the Karlsruhe University of Applied Sciences.

 The SuLaMo project pursues an integrated approach to strengthen agriculture under arid and semi-arid conditions as an important contribution to sustainable land management in the agricultural sector using Morocco as an example.
 SuLaMo addresses in particular the improvement of crop productivity through novel, water-saving soil and irrigation techniques such as mulching and underground drip irrigation as well as autonomous energy supply and capacitive deionisation as an innovative desalination process.

 Morocco is significantly affected by climate change and suffers from severe water scarcity.
 The goal in SuLaMo is to use a combination of subsurface drip irrigation (SDI) and precise analysis of the soil water balance with the help of innovative sensor technology to harness the use of alternative water sources and use this commodity as economically as possible.
 Novel technologies are used, such as capacitive deionisation (MCDI) for desalination, but also the improvement of operational practices as well as capacity building on site are aimed at.